-Disney Plus went live in the UK and a handful of other European countries this week, but the launch has been dampened slightly by efforts to lower bandwidth and ease any potential strain on broadband networks, with so many more people working from home than usual.
+Like numerous other streaming platforms, Disney Plus has made efforts to lower bandwidth and ease any potential strain on broadband networks, with so many more people working from home than usual.
 Most of the discussion has understandably focused on Disney’s decision to reduce picture quality, but its efforts affect audio quality too.

 “In light of the concerns expressed by government officials regarding the use of broadband services in this challenging time, we have instituted measures to lower bandwidth utilization, and in some circumstances streaming content in HD and UHD formats, including Dolby Atmos audio, will be limited or unavailable,” a Disney Plus help page explains.